 Ohio State ATI’s Associate of Science degree in Environment and Natural Resources prepares students to find solutions to today’s critical issues of air pollution, water quality, soil erosion, and waste management.

-The degree allows students to complete 50% of the requirements for a Bachelor of Science degree in environmental science, fisheries and wildlife, forestry and urban forestry, soil science, or human dimensions in natural resources at Ohio State’s Columbus campus.
+The degree allows students to complete 50% of the requirements for a Bachelor of Science degree in the School of Environment and Natural Resources:

 Graduates find work with fish and game agencies, education facilities, private consulting firms, or with state or federal forestry agencies or in tourism, environment education, or recreation.
 Recent graduates are currently working as: